How to Save Emails to Google Sheets (3 Methods Compared)

 The simplest approach is email forwarding.
 Services like Quicktion give you a unique email address (e.g., abc123@in.quicktion.io).
 Forward any email to that address and it lands in your Google Sheets spreadsheet automatically.

-1. Sign up and connect Google.
+- Sign up and connect Google.
 Create a Quicktion account and authorize access to your Google account.
-This takes about 30 seconds — you just click through Google's OAuth prompt to grant access to Sheets and Drive.
+You just click through Google's OAuth prompt to grant access to Sheets and Drive.

-3. Map your columns.
+- Map your columns.
 Choose how email fields map to spreadsheet columns.
-For example, the email subject goes in column A, the sender email in column B, the date in column C, and the body in column D. Quicktion lets you reorder and customize exactly which columns appear and in what order.
+The subject goes in column A, the sender email in column B, the date in column C, and the body in column D. Quicktion lets you reorder and customize exactly which columns appear and in what order.

 This method works with any email client — Gmail, Outlook, Apple Mail, Yahoo Mail, Thunderbird, or anything else that can forward messages.
 You can even set up auto-forwarding rules so specific emails go to Google Sheets without any manual effort.